Lamb and Wild Rice Dolmas or Dolmades

-Dolmas, or dolmades as they’re called at hour house, are a classic dish of grape leaves stuffed with lamb and rice enjoyed in lots of places, but Greece is arguably the most well known, and close to my heart as my girlfriends family are Greek.
+Dolmas or dolmades as they’re called at hour house are a stuffed grape leaves recipe with lamb and rice enjoyed in lots of places, but Greece is arguably the most well known and close to my heart as my girlfriend’s family is Greek.

 After the grape leaves are gathered, they’re blanched in boiling water for a minute or two to relax them, then they’re filled with the stuffing, which is the time consuming part.
 We will make hundreds at a time, so it’s good to have a small group of people there to assist in rolling the leaves up with the filling.
 After all the leaves are rolled up, they’re cooked in a pasta pot with a small amount of stock and a tight fitting lid.
 When they’re done, we all gather around and enjoy a summer afternoon together, eating them with avgolemono sauce.

 The really important thing to know, if you want the rice to be properly cooked, is that you can’t use commodity black wild rice here.
-Natural wild rice may also be labeled as parched wild rice or manoomin (the Anishinabe name), and it cooks much quicker than conventional black wild rice (20 minutes compared to 60 minutes!).
-If you can’t find any natural wild rice, just use regular long grain rice, or, you could also use fully cooked wild rice.
+Natural wild rice may also be labeled as parched wild rice or manoomin, it cooks in twenty minutes.

 Fermented grape leaves